elibroftw/blog.elijahlopez.ca/content/posts/retail-investors-are-stupid.md

   'finance',
   'opinion'
 ]
+summary: "Argues that retail investors are often misguided by market sentiment and lack knowledge, leading to poor investment decisions in 'herd' and temporary high-growth stocks.
+Uses case studies to illustrate pitfalls and advises against hype-based investing."
 ---

 Please repeat after me.
 Efficient Market Hypothesis does not mean stocks are valued fairly.
 It just means that stock prices reflect the latest news that is parsable by algorithms or is being parsed by many, and I mean many, decision making humans.
 So a news piece that is very obscure, like a journalist on Twitter is not going to have an impact on the markets unless it goes [viral (fake news example)](https://www.fiercepharma.com/marketing/eli-lilly-hit-new-twitter-blue-fake-account-forced-apologize-over-free-insulin-tweet).